smathot/time_series_test/readme.md

 ### When to use `lmer_permutation_test()`?

 `lmer_permutation_test()` implements a fairly standard cluster-based permutation test, which differs from most other implementations in that it relies on linear mixed-effects modeling to calculate the test statistics.
-Therefore, this function tends to be extremely computationally intensive.
-Its main advantage of `find()` is that it is also valid for data with multiple components, such as event-related potentials (ERPs).
+Therefore, this function tends to be extremely computationally intensive, but should also be more sensitive than cluster-based permutation tests that are based on average data.
+Its main advantage as compared to `lmer_crossvalidation_test()` is that it is also valid for data with multiple components, such as event-related potentials (ERPs).

 ## Installation